How-To · Photographer Invoicing

 You delivered a beautiful gallery.
-The client raved — "Oh my gosh, these are AMAZING."
+The client raved.
 Then silence on the final payment.
-You sent a gentle reminder.
-Waited another week.
-You're owed $4,000 from work you already delivered.
+You're owed thousands from work you already delivered.
 Photographers lose thousands every year not because clients are dishonest, but because the billing process is manual, awkward, and easy to procrastinate on.
 Here's how to fix it.

 The fix isn't chasing harder.
 It's removing yourself from the chasing process entirely by setting up a system that does it automatically, professionally, and without any awkwardness on your end.